ttulttul/ComfyUI-FlowMatching-Upscaler/docs/LEARNINGS.md

   iteration on late-stage parameters.
 - Shipping a lightweight frontend extension lets custom nodes hook into ComfyUI’s live preview events so users retain the familiar inline thumbnail experience.
+- Progressive stages currently invoke `common_ksampler` on the full latent; to make ultra-high resolutions practical we need an automatic fallback (e.g. tiling or attention chunking) when `comfy.model_management` reports insufficient VRAM.